Bowman Field: The potato incident

-Dave Bresnahan was catching for the 1987 Williamsport Bills, who were in seventh place in an eight-team league, playing the last-place Reading Phillies in late-August game.
+Dave Bresnahan, a distant relative of Hall of Famer Roger Bresnahan, was catching for the 1987 Williamsport Bills, who were in seventh place in an eight-team league, playing the last-place Reading Phillies in late-August game.
 With a runner on third base, Bresnahan switched catcher's mitts and put on a glove in which he had secreted a shaved-down potato.
 When the pitch came in, Bresnahan fired the white potato down the third-base line, enticing the runner to sprint home.
 Bresnahan then tagged the runner with the baseball, prompting the umpire to award the runner home plate for Bresnahan's deception, even though he clearly had been tagged out with the ball.

-The president of the Eastern League took offense to what he perceived as Bresnahan's affront to the game, banning the grandnephew of Hall of Famer Roger Bresnahan from the league.
+Bresnahan was released by the team the day after the incident.
 However, the citizens of Williamsport applauded Bresnahan for his ingenuity, eventually prompting the club to retire his number 59.
 At the retirement ceremony in 1998, Bresnahan was quoted as saying, "Lou Gehrig had to play in 2,130 consecutive games and hit .340 for his number to be retired, and all I had to do was bat .140 and throw a potato."